sarsamurmu/zusty/pages/src/docs/container/basic.md

 ---

-## Aligning Items
+## Aligning items
-You can Simply Align Items Inside of Container.
-Add Class  `zust-v-centered`{.class} for aligning items Vertically Center and `zust-h-centered`{.class} for aligning items Horizontally Center and  `zust-f-centered`{.class} for aligning items both Horizontally and Vertically Center.
+You can simply align items inside of container.
+Add class  `zust-v-centered`{.class} for aligning items Vertically Center and `zust-h-centered`{.class} for aligning items horizontally center and  `zust-f-centered`{.class} for aligning items both horizontally and vertically center.

 ### Horizontally Centered
 ```html {snippet}